jainam12345/alx-system_engineering-devops/0x00-shell_basics/README.md

-3-listfiles - script to list in long format 4-listmorefiles - script to display hidden files 5-listfilesdigitonly - displays user and group ids numerically
+3-listfiles - script to list in long format 4-listmorefiles - script to display hidden files 5-listfilesdigitonly - displays user and group ids numerically 6-firstdirectory - creates a directory in the /tmp/ dir